CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/expert_insights_part1.md

 ## Module-Specific Considerations

 *   **Collections:** Carefully consider the trade-offs between generic and non-generic collections.
 Prefer generic collections when possible for type safety and performance.
 *   **Diagnostics:** Keep diagnostic utilities lightweight and focused.
-Avoid creating a full-fledged logging framework within `OpenEchoSystem.Core`.
+Avoid creating a full-fledged logging framework within `ConsmicLexicon.Foundation`.
 *   **Exceptions:** Define custom exception types only when necessary to represent distinct error conditions specific to the library.
 *   **Generics:** Ensure generic utilities are truly reusable and broadly applicable.
 Avoid introducing domain-specific logic.
 *   **IO:** Strive for platform agnosticism in I/O utilities and avoid dependencies on UI or environment-specific paths.